1989 Suntory Japan Open Tennis Championships

-The 1989 Suntory Japan Open Tennis Championships was a tennis tournament played on outdoor hard courts at the Ariake Coliseum in Tokyo in Japan that was part of the 1989 Nabisco Grand Prix and of Category 2 of the 1989 WTA Tour.
-The tournament was held from April 17 through April 23, 1989.
+The 1989 Suntory Japan Open Tennis Championships was a tennis tournament played on outdoor hard courts at the Ariake Coliseum in Tokyo, Japan that was part of the 1989 Nabisco Grand Prix and of Category 2 tier of the 1989 WTA Tour.
+It was the 16th edition of the tournament and was held from 17 April through 23 April 1989.
+The men's singles and doubles finals were rescheduled from Sunday to Monday, 24 April due to rain.
 Stefan Edberg and Kumiko Okamoto won the singles titles.